wygol/DataEngineeringZoomcamp/README.md

 # Dataclub.talks Data Engineering Zoomcamp

+## Introduction
+This repository reflects the learnings from the different modules taught in the Data Engineering course offered by [datatalks.club](https://datatalks.club/).
+In the following sections you will see everything that I learned.
+During the course I made heavy use of the New York City Taxi Comission Dataset which has a rich data history with multiple hundred million rows.
+During the scope of the course I learned different methods of data ingestion (e.g. via Python, DuckDB, Kestra) to different target systems (e.g. to PostgreSQL, DuckDB, Parquet, Google Cloud Storage) and also how to transport data efficiently over the internet.
+Furthermore, I learned about data quality and tools that ensure that data is received and transformed to the highest quality standards needed for my project (e.g. with dbt test I could check whether my data schemas broke over time and I could define time errors, so that I receive an error when my data is older than 15 hours).
+This course has teached me a lot about the entire data engineering pipeline and has allowed me to deepen my knowledge in this interesting field alone in the future.

 ## [Module 1](./Module1/)
 In this module you will see my first docker container setups and my docker compose for a PostgreSQL database and a pgadmin container.
 There is also a python script to ingest NYC taxi data into the PostgreSQL entity.
 Afterwards I analyzed the data with some sql queries.